Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Introduction

 \item \textbf{Limited validation in downstream tasks:} The existing HMF frameworks aim to reduce the errors between predicted waypoints and ground-truth human demonstrations.
-While this objective is well-justified, their capability to support downstream tasks should be further analyzed in this literature.
-Transferring human actions to robot manipulation has captured substantial attention nowadays, owing to the naturalistic hand-object interaction patterns and high accessibility of human demonstrations~\cite{li2025maniptrans}.
-Therefore, evaluating the transferability of HMF models to robotic manipulation tasks warrants significant research attention.
-In addition, hand motion patterns and action categories are strongly correlated.
-However, how predicted hand motion features facilitate downstream action category anticipation, early action recognition, and action recognition still remains unexplored. \end{itemize}
+While this objective is well-justified, their capability to support downstream tasks should be further analyzed in this literature. \myblue{Transferring human actions to robotic manipulation has captured substantial attention nowadays owing to the high accessibility of human demonstrations~\cite{qiu2025humanoid,li2025maniptrans}.
+In line with this trend, evaluating HMF models via robotic manipulation is particularly natural, as the predicted human hand trajectories from videos can be directly mapped to robot end-effector action planning, providing an interpretable HMF assessment for physical plausibility.
+Therefore, exploring the transferability of HMF models to robotic manipulation tasks warrants significant research attention.
+In addition, predicted hand motion contains rich human behavior semantics, which are strongly correlated with action categories.
+In contrast to designing task-specific ad-hoc decoders~\cite{liu2020forecasting,liu2022joint}, how predicted hand motion features directly enhance the existing framework of downstream action category anticipation and recognition needs to be extensively explored.}